Leeds Beckett University - City Campus,

 Maximum of £15,000 over two years.

 Developed in partnership with local health care providers, the FdSc Nursing Associate Apprenticeship has been designed to offer organisations a flexible pathway for apprentices to achieve the requirements for Nursing Associate.
-Nursing Associates work with healthcare support workers and registered nurses to deliver care for service users across all four fields of nursing.
-FdSc Nursing Associate is approved by the Nursing and Midwifery Council, successful completion of the course provides eligibility to apply for registration with the Nursing and Midwifery Council as a nursing associate.
+Nursing Associates work with healthcare support workers and registered nurses to deliver care for service users across all four fields of nursing: Paediatrics, Learning Disabilities, Mental Health and Adult Health.
+FdSc Nursing Associate is approved by the Nursing and Midwifery Council, successful completion of the course provides eligibility to apply for registration with the Nursing and Midwifery Council as a Nursing Associate.

 What modules can I study?